|Borrowing or Withdrawing Money from Your 401(k) Plan|

 - Interest rates on 401(k) plan loans must be consistent with the rates charged by banks and other commercial institutions for similar loans

-- The interest you pay on borrowed funds is generally credited to your own plan account; you pay interest to yourself, not to a bank or other lender
+- In most cases, the interest you pay on borrowed funds is credited to your own plan account; you pay interest to yourself, not to a bank or other lender

 - If you don't repay your plan loan when required, it will generally be treated as a taxable distribution.

-- If you leave your employer's service (whether voluntarily or not) and still have an outstanding balance on a plan loan, you'll usually be required to repay the loan in full within 60 days.
-Otherwise, the outstanding balance will be treated as a taxable distribution, and you'll owe a 10 percent penalty tax in addition to regular income taxes if you're under age 59½.
+- If you leave your employer's service (whether voluntarily or not) and still have an outstanding balance on a plan loan, the outstanding amount of the loan will be considered a distribution.
+You'll usually be required to repay the amount in full [or roll over the amount to another 401(k) plan or IRA] by the tax filing deadline (including extensions) of the year following the year the amount is determined to be a distribution (i.e., the year you leave your employer).
+Otherwise, the outstanding balance will be treated as a taxable distribution, and you'll owe a 10% penalty tax (if you're under age 59½) in addition to regular income taxes.

 - Loan interest is generally not tax deductible (unless the loan is secured by your principal residence).

-- You'll lose out on any tax-deferred interest that may have accrued on the borrowed funds had they remained in your 401(k).
+- In most cases, the amount you borrow is removed from your 401(k) plan account, and your loan payments are credited back to your account.
+You'll lose out on any tax-deferred (or, in the case of Roth accounts, potentially tax-free) investment earnings that may have accrued on the borrowed funds had they remained in your 401(k) plan account.

 - Loan payments are made with after-tax dollars.

-Your 401(k) plan may have a provision that allows you to withdraw money from the plan while you're still employed if you can demonstrate "heavy and immediate" financial need and you have no other resources you can use to meet that need (e.g., you can't borrow from a commercial lender or from a retirement account and you have no other available savings).
+Your 401(k) plan may have a provision that allows you to withdraw money from the plan while you're still employed if you can demonstrate "heavy and immediate" financial need, have exhausted all other available distribution options (and, possibly, loan options) from your retirement plans, and have no other resources you can use to meet that need (e.g., you can't borrow from a commercial lender and you have no other available savings).
 It's up to your employer to determine which financial needs qualify.
 Many employers allow hardship withdrawals only for the following reasons:

-- To pay the medical expenses of you, your spouse, your children, your other dependents, or your plan beneficiary
+- To pay the medical expenses of you, your spouse, your children, your other dependents, or your primary beneficiary

-- To pay the burial or funeral expenses of your parent, your spouse, your children, your other dependents, or your plan beneficiary
+- To pay the burial or funeral expenses of your parent, your spouse, your children, your other dependents, or your primary beneficiary

 - To pay a maximum of 12 months worth of tuition and related educational expenses for post-secondary education for you, your spouse, your children, your other dependents, or your plan beneficiary